What is OLAP? | ClickHouse Docs

 In practice OLAP and OLTP are not categories, it’s more like a spectrum.
 Most real systems usually focus on one of them but provide some solutions or workarounds if the opposite kind of workload is also desired.
 This situation often forces businesses to operate multiple storage systems integrated, which might be not so big deal but having more systems make it more expensive to maintain.
 So the trend of recent years is HTAP (Hybrid Transactional/Analytical Processing) when both kinds of the workload are handled equally well by a single database management system.

 Even if a DBMS started as a pure OLAP or pure OLTP, they are forced to move towards that HTAP direction to keep up with their competition.
-And ClickHouse is no exception, initially, it has been designed as fast-as-possible OLAP system and it still does not have full-fledged transaction support, but some features like consistent read/writes and mutations for updating/deleting data had to be added.
+And ClickHouse is no exception, initially, it has been designed as [fast-as-possible OLAP system]why-clickhouse-is-so-fast.md) and it still does not have full-fledged transaction support, but some features like consistent read/writes and mutations for updating/deleting data had to be added.

 The fundamental trade-off between OLAP and OLTP systems remains:

-- To build analytical reports efficiently it’s crucial to be able to read columns separately, thus most OLAP databases are columnar,
+- To build analytical reports efficiently it’s crucial to be able to read columns separately, thus most OLAP databases are [columnar]columnar-database.md),

 - While storing columns separately increases costs of operations on rows, like append or in-place modification, proportionally to the number of columns (which can be huge if the systems try to collect all details of an event just in case).
 Thus, most OLTP systems store data arranged by rows.